The Boy's Own Annual. Vol.37. 1914-1915. Jules Verne. British Empire. Prince of Wales.The First World War. Cricket.Silent film insert.

 Numerous black and white illustrations in the text.

-Engraved binding decorated with a cricketer on the first plate and a Native American canoe on the back.
+Engraved binding decorated with a cricket player on the front cover and a Native American in a canoe on the spine.

-Contains the first impression of "Kongre, The Wrecker" or The Lighthouse at the End of the World" by Jules Verne although now attributed to his son Michael Verne.
+Contains the 1st printing of "Kongre, The Wrecker" or The Lighthouse at the End of the World" signed Jules Verne although now attributed to his son Michael Verne.

-Also contains a small commercial insert for the silent film 'The secretary of Frivolous Affairs' directed by Tom Ricketts and starring May Allison and Harold
+Also contains a small advertising insert for the silent film 'The Secretary of Frivolous Affairs' directed by Tom Ricketts and starring May Allison and Harold

 Lockwood.

-Periodical from 1879 to 1967, "The Boy's Own Annual" was aimed at young boys and included adventure stories, sports articles, high school life slices and war stories.
+A periodical from 1879 to 1967, "The Boy's Own Annual" was aimed at young boys and included adventure stories, sports articles, slices of high school life and war stories.

-This volume 37 is especially marked by an Orientalism specific to the European powers advocating that foreign cultures are inferior, hostile and must be tamed.
-It also includes an apology of national pride and a minimization of the dangers of war.
+This volume 37 is particularly marked by an orientalism specific to the European powers advocating the fact that foreign cultures are inferior, hostile and that they must be tamed.
+We also find there an apology for national pride and a minimization of the dangers of war.

-Scrape, with lack of fabric, at the bottom left of the 1st dish (see photos).
+Scratch, with missing fabric, at the bottom left of the 1st cover (see photos).

-Slight black spot on the opposite slice of the back.
+Light black stain on the edge opposite the spine.

-Junction of split flat counters (see photos 2 and 9).
+Junction of the split counterplates (see photos 2 and 9).

 Very clean interior.